Wrapped Tokens are a type of cryptocurrency, whose value is pegged at a 1:1 ratio to another cryptocurrency.

 Wrapped tokens are most useful when we need to move a currency created on one blockchain network onto a different blockchain network, and transact with it there.
-This is of great advantage as it allows users of distinct blockchain networks the ability to operate across networks and have broader financial experiences.
+However, they can also be useful within the same network, allowing for tokens to be used in different ways.

 The entire process of wrapping the original currency and creating the new, wrapped currency is handled by smart contracts, whose function is visible to the public.
 Such smart contracts can be published by any type of individual or organisation (such as a DAO).